Andrew Do: Pay-to-play violations

+Failure to disclose familial relationship at homeless services mistrial

+While testifying as a witness during a major trial regarding a homeless services center, Do failed to disclose that his wife was the assistant presiding judge, leading to a mistrial.

+As CalOptima chairman

-Do eventually became chairman of CalOptima in 2020, making him the first Vietnamese American to take this seat.
-At this time, he hired Veronica Carpenter, one of his longtime advisors, to the newly-created chief of staff role, paying $282,000 plus benefits.
-Multiple former CalOptima chairmen raised concern given Carpenter having less than a year of hospital administration experience.
+After becoming CalOptima chairman, he hired one of his longtime advisors to the newly created chief of staff role, paying $282,000 plus benefits.
+A former CalOptima chairman was among those raising concern given the advisor had less than a year of hospital administration experience.

 In 2021, Do led the effort on the board to appoint Blair Contratto as the hospital administrator of CalOptima, despite Contratto lacking experience in Orange County.
 This caused a rare public rebuke by the Hospital Association of Southern California noting that diverging from the traditional appointment of a local leader "disregards the breadth of knowledge and experience our hospital leaders bring to CalOptima".
 Under Do's leadership as board chair, CalOptima has increasingly become under fire for its substantial turnover in key positions and salaries having jumped significantly (from $400,000 to at least $560,000 for the CEO position).

 In February 2022, the board abruptly fired its entire in-house legal team of attorneys and support staff in a closed session meeting.

-Do also presided over and approved many salary-increases for CalOptima officers, including a 50% salary increase of CEO Michael Hunn to a base salary of $841,000 per year in 2022 and HR Director, Brigette Hoey's salary increase from $300,00 year to $512,000 per year.
+Do also presided over and approved many salary-increases for CalOptima officers, including a 50% salary increase of CEO Michael Hunn to a base salary of $841,000 per year in 2022 and HR Director, Brigette Hoey's salary increase from $300,000 year to $512,000 per year.

 Former chairman of CalOptima, Dr. Paul Yost, voiced concerns that “those are healthcare dollars that ought to be going to provide healthcare for the neediest population.” and the organization is now facing a state probe for controversial hiring and contracting practices with a report due in April 2023.

 In February 2023, a day after a local non-profit news agency reported on a state investigation into CalOptima's hiring and pay practices including controversially large salary hikes, Do abruptly resigned as chair.